St. John's Evangelical Lutheran Church (Passaic, New Jersey)

 Historic church in New Jersey, U.S.

-St. John's Evangelical Lutheran Church (St. John Lutheran Church) is a congregation of the Evangelical Lutheran Church in America in Passaic, Passaic County, New Jersey, United States.
-It is noted for its historic church at 140 Lexington Avenue, which was built in 1896 and added to the National Register of Historic Places in 1982.
+St. John's Evangelical Lutheran Church, also known as St. John Lutheran Church, is a congregation of the Evangelical Lutheran Church in America in the city of Passaic in Passaic County, New Jersey, United States.
+It is noted for its historic church located at 140 Lexington Avenue, which was built from 1896 to 1897 and was added to the National Register of Historic Places on May 7, 1982, for its significance in architecture, education, and religion.

+History and description

 St. John's was founded by German immigrants in 1891.
 The congregation met first at the Grand Army Hall, and later at Reisel's hall, and as membership grew rapidly, land was secured and a design developed by Ludwig Becker and executed by Ludwig Kick.